Serge-17/CupcakeCorner/README.md

-## Instalación del proyecto
+## Installation of the project

-Para instalar este proyecto:
+To install this project:

-1. Descargar el archivo comprimido (.zip).
+1. Download the compressed file (.zip).
-2. Descomprimir el archivo.
+2. Unzip the file.
-3. Abrir el proyecto con Xcode.
+3. Open the project with Xcode.
-4. Ejecutar el simulador pulsando el símbolo ▶️ PLAY en la esquina superior izquierda o usando el atajo CMD ⌘ + R.
+4. Run the simulator by pressing the ▶️ PLAY symbol in the upper left corner or by using the shortcut CMD ⌘ + R.